palliative care in chennai

 Pain and Symptom Management

-• Nausea and vomiting: Medications to reduce nausea caused by cancer or cancer treatments.
+• Nausea and vomiting: Medicines to manage nausea related to cancer or its treatments.

-• Breathing difficulties: Techniques and medications to ease shortness of breath.
+• Breathing problems: Therapies and medications to reduce shortness of breath and improve comfort.

-• Loss of appetite: Nutritional support and appetite stimulants to help maintain strength.
+• Poor appetite: Nutritional guidance and appetite-enhancing support to maintain strength.

 Emotional and Psychological Support

-• Counseling and therapy: Sessions with mental health professionals to help patients process their feelings.
+• Counseling and therapy: Support from trained mental health professionals to help patients understand and cope with their emotions.

-• Family support: Offering counseling for families coping with the challenges of caring for a loved one with advanced cancer.
+• Family support: Counseling services for family members as they manage the emotional and practical challenges of caring for someone with advanced cancer.

-Having a dedicated support system helps patients and families navigate the emotional challenges of advanced cancer.
+This structured support system helps both patients and their families better cope with the emotional impact of advanced cancer.

 Enhanced Communication

-• Clarifying treatment options: Explaining the benefits and risks of treatments and procedures.
+• Explaining treatment choices: Providing clear information about the potential benefits and risks of available treatments and procedures.

-• Advance care planning: Discussing and preparing for future care decisions, including end-of-life wishes, living wills, and power of attorney.
+• Advance care planning: Assisting with future care decisions, such as end-of-life preferences, living wills, and designation of medical decision-makers.

-These conversations help ensure that the patient’s preferences are respected throughout their care.
+These conversations help ensure that care decisions consistently reflect the patient’s wishes.

 Support for Caregivers